DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/RecurringAppointments/description.md

 A recurring appointment repeats at a specified interval.
 A circular arrow glyph denotes such an appointment in the view.

-To create a recurring appointment, do the following:
+Do the following to create a recurring appointment:

 1. Locate or create an appointment object in the [dataSource](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#dataSource).